lsst-sqre/sqr-041/index.rst

 The expected goals of an attacker targeting the Science Platform are primarily the standard goals for general Internet attackers:

-- Theft of compute resources (Bitcoin mining, bot networks)
 - Extortion via ransomware (CryptoLocker)
+- Theft of compute resources (cryptocurrency mining, bot networks)
 - Web site hosting for further phishing or malware distribution
 - Exfiltration of confidential data such as password databases